dnsimple/dnsimple-support/content/articles/can-ev-ssl-certificates.markdown

 You currently **cannot purchase EV certificates** through DNSimple.
 We are investigating adding support for EV SSL certificates in the future.

+In the meantime, we recommend acquiring your EV certificate through [CertSimple](https://certsimple.com/).